SYNAXON/GraphiteReceiver/README.md

 GraphiteReceiver
 ================
-A vmware statsfeeder receiver to export the directly into graphite.
+A vmware statsfeeder receiver to export the directly into Graphite or InfluxDB.

 Sample Config
 -------------